srujan-landeri/Analyz-2.0/README.md

 # 📘 Analyz

 **Analyz** is a powerful, LLM-powered Visual Studio Code extension designed to provide developers with instant insights, assistance, and educational resources for a wide range of programming tasks.
-Whether it's troubleshooting code, translating algorithms across languages, or gaining insights from research papers, **Analyz** supports developers at every step.

-Leveraging both open-source and premium language models—such as **LLaMA**, **Gemma**, **Mistral**, and **OpenAI**—**Analyz** is your go-to tool for smart, secure, and intuitive programming support.
+Whether it's troubleshooting code, converting across languages, or gaining insights from research papers, **Analyz** supports developers at every step.
+Anlyze has access to both open-source and pro language models—such as **LLaMA**, **Gemma**, **Mistral**, and **OpenAI**—**Analyz** is your go-to tool for smart, secure, and intuitive programming support.
 With user-friendly features, including secure Google OAuth2.0 authentication, **Analyz** ensures that every session is personalized, safe, and effective.

----
 ## ✨ Key Features

 - 🌐 **Multi-Model Support**: